wei-lab/DCR/model/README.md

 For more details on the underlying model please refer to the following paper:

-    The address of the paper will be updated in a few days
+    The address of the paper will be updated a period of time

 ## Requirements
 The script has been tested running under Python 3.5.2, with the following packages installed (along with their dependencies):